ravindra-mishra/ravindra-mishra.github.io/content/blogs/sitecore-marketplace-app-nextjs-shadcn-fullstack-guide-part-2.md

 **Standalone:**

 On the Sitecore Cloud portal home page, scroll down to the **Apps** section.
 Find your app and click it.
-This will open the app in standalone mode.
+This will open the app in *Standalone* mode.

 ![Standalone - App View in Sitecore Cloud Portal](/uploads/standalone-app-view-in-sitecore-cloud-portal.jpg "Standalone - App View in Sitecore Cloud Portal")

 **Page builder context panel:**

-* Open your XMC or Sitecore AI instance where the app is installed.
+* Open your XMC or SitecoreAI instance where the app is installed.
 Navigate to the Page Builder and ensure you’re on the Editor tab (check the top navigation in Page Builder).
 * Look for the Apps icon—it’s the third icon from the top-right corner, after the Publish button.
 * Click the icon and select your application.